eirinikos/ReduxSimpleStarter/README.md

 In our `/index.html` file, our script tag references `bundle.js`, which represents the sum of all of the JS in our app. [webpack](https://en.wikipedia.org/wiki/Webpack) and [babel](https://babeljs.io/) are the libraries responsible for compiling All The JS into `bundle.js`.
 It's not yet clear to me *exactly* how webpack and babel work with each other and *exactly* where `bundle.js` lives, but the [webpack config file](https://github.com/eirinikos/ReduxSimpleStarter/blob/master/webpack.config.js) seems to lend clues.

 Babel is what we rely on to transpile our ES6 to vanilla JS (i.e., browser-readable ES5).
 Try playing around in babel's [in-browser REPL](https://babeljs.io/) to see just how illegible React code can become (if written in plain ES5 script).

+### YouTube Data API
+The first app I'm making is a video app that makes use of the YouTube Data API.
+It will have a search bar input at the top of the page, above a video player and details for the currently-playing video (title and description).

+On the right side of the page, there'll be a list of video preview items.
+This list will be populated according to the search results returned by the API in response to the search request sent via the search bar input.

+To access Google APIs, go [here](https://console.developers.google.com).

+You can find the YouTube Data API by searching in Google's API library.
+Be sure to enable the API, create API credentials, and add the API key to `index.js`.

+Then, install the `youtube-api-search` package with `npm install --save youtube-api-search`. (`--save` adds the package to our `package.json` file).